The Educator Expenses Tax Deduction

 - Supplementary materials used in the classroom

-- Athletic equipment if used by health or physical education teachers
+- Athletic equipment if it's used by health or physical education teachers

 - Professional development courses beginning in 2016